midudev/aprendiendo-react/projects/11-typescript-prueba-tecnica/README.md

 - [x] Implement a feature that allows the user to restore the initial state, meaning that all deleted rows will be recovered.
 - [x] Handle any potential errors that may occur.
 - [x] Implement a feature that allows the user to filter the data by country.
-- [] Avoid sorting users again the data when the user is changing filter by country.
+- [x] Avoid sorting users again the data when the user is changing filter by country.
-- [] Sort by clicking on the column header.
+- [x] Sort by clicking on the column header.
-- [] Provide a README.md file with instructions on how to run the application.